Hy-Vee Arena: Death of Owen Hart

-On May 23, 1999, the World Wrestling Federation (WWF, now WWE) hosted the Over the Edge pay-per-view event at the Kemper Arena.
+On May 23, 1999, the World Wrestling Federation (WWF, now WWE) hosted the Over the Edge pay-per-view event at Kemper Arena.
 During the event, Owen Hart, wrestling under his Blue Blazer gimmick, was to make a superhero-like ring entrance, which would have seen him descend from the arena rafters into the ring.
 He was, however, released prematurely when the harness line malfunctioned, and fell more than 70 ft into the ring and later died at nearby Truman Medical Center-Hospital Hill.
 After the incident, the event was halted for 15 minutes, until Vince McMahon and other WWF Corporate officials made the decision to continue the event.
 Criticism later arose over the WWF's decision to continue the show after the accident.
 In court, his widow Martha, children, and parents sued the organization, contending that poor planning of the dangerous stunt caused Owen's death.
 WWF settled the case out of court, paying US$18 million to his widow, children, and parents.
 Due to the accident and controversy surrounding the event, the Over the Edge name was retired.
-The event was also not released for home video viewing until the launch of the WWE Network in 2014 where an edited version of the show removing any mention of Hart's death was released.
+The event was also not released for home video viewing until the launch of the WWE Network in 2014, where an edited version of the show that displays a tribute to Hart at the beginning but otherwise removes any mention of his involvement was released.
 In October 1999, Owen's brother, Bret Hart and longtime Hart family friend Chris Benoit had a tribute match in honor of Owen at Kemper Arena on WCW Monday Nitro.